Chapter 2: Safety and Traffic, Section 2: Traffic

 For temporary modifications of existing ramps, review acceleration and deceleration lanes.
 Reducing standards on existing roadways, such as sharpening curves and shortening auxiliary lanes, can adversely affect operating characteristics.
 Supplemental construction work may be necessary to retain the existing roadway’s effective operating characteristics.

 Whenever physically possible, establish and maintain a safely traversable area outside the delineated roadway wide enough for a clear recovery zone.
-To enhance night visibility, delineate material, equipment, excavations, or obstructions 15 feet or more from the traveled way (outside normal required protection parameters).
+To enhance night visibility, delineate material, equipment, excavations, or obstructions 15 feet or more from the traveled way.
 Creating clear recovery zones may also require ordering staging of certain elements of the work, cleanup grading, and temporary placement or removal of materials.
 Refer to Section 7-1.04, “Public Safety,” of the Standard Specifications, and Topic 902, “Sight Distance and Clear Recovery Zone Standards,” of the Highway Design Manual.

 Construction situations frequently require a lateral shifting of traffic in relation to the normal path of travel and may involve dropping a lane.
 Use the standard formula for taper length shown in the California MUTCD or in the project’s traffic control plan details.